RobRR/shamrock-rovers-v-derry-city-prediction/README.md

 Because the bookmaker's odds are below the Dixon-Coles projections across the board, Paddy Power has once more completely eliminated the value across the entire 1X2 market.

-Regarding the draw odds, while a market price of 3.30 is as good as identical to the ‘fair’ price of 3.31, it is still mathematically lower.
-By definition, a price below the model's ‘fair’ estimation still yields a negative expected value.
+Regarding the draw odds, while a market price of 3.30 is as good as identical to the fair price of 3.31, it is still mathematically lower.
+By definition, a price below the model's fair estimation still yields a negative expected value.

 Paddy Power's market price of 6.0 (16.6%) for a 1-0 win for Shamrock Rovers is slightly under the model's calculated 'fair' price of 6.13 (16.31%).
 While the price is much fairer than the squeezed odds in the main match-winner market, it still isn't a value bet.